aarsonline/aarsonline.github.io/class1/ile/README.md

 There are two types of IleRS, which have distinct sequences and C-terminal domain architectures.
-Both forms possess a  [helical domain](/superfamily/class1/Anticodon_binding_domain_CRIMVL), that recognises the anticodon loop, residing downstream from the catalytic domain.
+Both forms possess a  [helical domain](/superfamily/class1/Anticodon_binding_domain_CRIMVL), that recognizes the anticodon loop, residing C-terminal to the catalytic domain.
-The helical domain is universal across the members of subclass Ia, and is also found in [ArgRS](/class1/arg).
+This helical domain is universal across the members of subclass Ia, and is also found in [ArgRS](/class1/arg).
 However, the remaining C-terminal regions vary between the two IleRS types.
 The first type, IleRS-1, is found in certain bacteria, organelles, and eukaryotic cytosols.
 It possesses a [C-terminal junction domain](/superfamily/class1/C-terminal_junction_domain) and a zinc finger downstream from the helical bundle.